Wayward Kids' Towel Coverups!

 Step 1: Measure!

 You'll need two (or three) measurements.
 The first is width around the chest (girls) or waist (boys).
 You'll want to add at least four inches for overlap.
 If you want to use elastic in the back (I recommend this for boys, but it doesn't seem to affect my girls'), you'll want to add more width to account for the gathering.
-Decide how long you want the elastic to be and double that for the fabric, then add that to the width.
+Decide how long you want the elastic to be, then add that to the width.
 Remember this one, too!
 (Also keep in mind that the elastic will need to fall between the shoulder straps for girls.)

 The second measurement is length--for girls, that's from underarm to however long you want the cover up to be (mid-thigh or knee length works well); for boys, that's from waist to the bottom of his swim trunks.
 (Which is often not his knees.
 Don't make the same mistake as me!)